 Her creative projects have earned her many festival awards and recognition from The New York Times, Variety, and The Oprah Winfrey Show.
 Her work has led to thousands of community events and discussions and she has spoken on panels and conducted workshops for numerous institutions, including the Sundance International Film Festival, Independent Feature Project, Ford Foundation and Columbia University.
 She is a Sustainability Leaders Network Fellow and has served on juries and panels for film institutions and competitions including the Emmy awards and New York State Council of the Arts.
 Nicole also served as Vice President of Membership for the board of New York Women in Film and Television.

-She is currently in post production on “Patterns”, a feature documentary.
+She is currently in post production on “The Unfixing”, a feature documentary.